Please enable JavaScript to view this page.

 Youth

 The Delta College Possible Dream Program encourages youth to stay in school and attend college.
 It’s been a success!
-78% have continued their education.
-The program also offers Possible Dream graduates scholarships to attend Delta College; 15 were given for 2023-24.
+75% have continued their education.
+The program also offers Possible Dream graduates scholarships to attend Delta College; 12 were given for 2024–25.

 Convenience

 Accessible education is important.
-Delta has three off-campus downtown centers in Bay City, Midland and Saginaw, where nearly 1,300 students attend each semester.
+Delta has three off-campus downtown centers in Bay City, Midland and Saginaw, where nearly 1,200 students attend each semester.

-Arts, Culture and Enrichment
+Arts, culture and enrichment

-The Delta College Planetarium provides ongoing educational programming for K-12 students and shows for the general public to explore the wonders of the universe.
-Since opening in 1997, over 500,000 people have visited and enjoyed shows in the dome theatre.
+The Delta College Planetarium provides ongoing educational programming for K–12 students and shows for the general public to explore the wonders of the universe.
+Since opening in 1997, over 600,000 people have visited and enjoyed shows in the dome theatre.

 Delta College Public Media (WDCQ-TV and WUCX-FM 90.1) is an essential part of the educational mission of the college, providing informational and learning programs to 1.4 million viewers and listeners each year.
+We broadcast the Michigan Learning Channel for educators and families, providing free PBS videos and printable resources.

 The Delta College Sculpture Walk is a free, outdoor exhibit featuring 25 works of art available 365 days a year.